 As a small business owner, you might find it intimidating to make a budget when you’re already sailing the ship with tons of responsibilities.
 But that doesn’t change the fact that budgeting is an important process that you can’t afford to skip in running a successful business.

 One of the biggest reasons why most small businesses fail in their early years is not having a proper business plan and not enough financing.
 A well-planned small business budget is one way to save your business from crashing.

-In this step-by-step guide to creating your small business budget, you’ll see how to apply the least effort in this critical task and give your business a better chance to survive and grow.
+In this step-by-step guide to creating your small business budget, we'll walk through how to create a budget in order to give your business a better chance to survive and grow.

 What is a Small Business Budget?

 A business budget is a plan of action for how your business revenue will be spent.
 It is a forward-looking financial plan that every business must have.